kobeDM/ESP_BME280/README.md

 # ESP_BME280
-use aruduion sketch and read with python script
+use aruduino sketch and read with python script (mysql or influx db)